hugomarisco/keykey.kitchen/content/recipes/tonkatsu-ala-korea/index.en.md

   - description: Heat oil in a pan over low heat.
 Fry the coated beef until it turns golden brown.
 Remove and drain the excess oil.
     image: goreng-daging.jpg
-  - description: Melt the butter in a pan over low heat, then stir in the flour.
+  - description: "Melt the butter in a pan over low heat, then stir in the flour.
       Cook until it turns light brown.
+If the mixture is too thick, add a little water while stirring continuously. "
+    image: mentega-tepung.jpg
-If the mixture is too thick, add a little water while stirring continuously.
-Add the prepared sauce mixture and stir until it comes to a boil.
+  - description: Add the prepared sauce mixture and stir until it comes to a boil.
     image: masukkan-bahan-saus.jpg
   - description: Gradually pour in the milk while stirring, ensuring a smooth consistency.
+    image: tuang-susu.jpg
   - description: Season the sauce with salt and pepper to taste, and adjust as necessary.
   - description: Plate the Tonkatsu, drizzle the sauce over it, or serve the sauce on the side.
 Enjoy while warm.